 So after discovering this, what is a right conclusion?
 As Christians you and I are placed in this world to be a light in a world of darkness.
 There is no lasting benefit to ignore a holiday that exists around us, but it also does harm to celebrate Halloween as it has originated and grown over the centuries.

 My suggestion?
 Christians should be teaching their children (age appropriately) that:

 To counter the evil influence of the traditional worldly Halloween celebration, we need a positive shift in mind set and celebrate the reality of the heroic efforts of Christian saints throughout time over the evil in their day.
-Many Christians, today as in the past, are destroying the works of the devil through their commitment and obedience to God, the father of our Lord Christ Jesus.
+Many Christians, both past and present, are destroying the works of the devil through their commitment and obedience to God, the father of our Lord Christ Jesus.

 Now THAT is truly something for a Christian to celebrate!

 Address: God's Word First, P.O.
 Box 3406, Vista, CA. 92085 United States